DIFFERENT AUSTRALOPITHECUS SPECIES

 Paranthropus boisei

 Australopithecus aethiopicus: Geologic Age: 2.7 million to 2.3 million years.
 Size: Significantly larger than other Australopithecus species.
-About five feet tall.
+About 1.5 meters (five feet) tall.
 Brain Size: About the same as robustus (See Below).
 Discovery Sites: Omo region in Ethiopia and Lake Turkana in northern Kenya.

 Skull Features: massive chewing muscles anchored to prominent bony crest along the top of the skull.
 Linkage to Modern Man: May be an ancestor of Robustus and boisei or may be different subspecies of a single, variable species.
 Believed to be an evolutionary dead end.
 Many scientists regard Australopithecus aethiopicus as a member of the Australopithecus boisei species.